vdf13/Codingame_puzzle/README.md

   - An international Rock Paper Scissors Lizard Spock tournament is organized, all players receive a number when they register.
       - rock_paper.py

+* Rectangle partition

+  - Tableaux, boucles
+  - In all sub-rectangles (include the combinations of smaller rectangles), how many of them are squares?
+      - rectangle.py

 * Other puzzle

   - Description